 “Heaven and earth shall pass away, but my words shall not pass away.”
 (Matt.
 24:35).
-[That is unless you are using the “New International Version” or one of the other modern perversions].
+[That is unless you refer to the “New International Version” or one of the other modern perversions].
 Contrast Jesus’ words in Matt.23:14 (K.J.B) with (N.I.V.)

 Notice the devious verse deletion in Acts chapter 8 verses 35,36,38.
 Verse 37 “passed away” along with Matt.17:21, Matt.18:11, Mark 7:16, Mark 9:44, Mark 9:46, Mark 11:26, Mark 15:28, Luke 17:36, Luke 23:17, John 5:4, Acts 15:34, Acts 24:7, Acts 28:29 and Rom.16:24 to name a few.

 Also, compare (Ps.12:6-7 K.J.B.)

 “The words of the LORD are pure words: as silver tried in a furnace of earth, purified seven times.
 Thou shalt keep them, O LORD, thou shalt PRESERVE them from this generation for ever” (Ps.12:6-7) [Emphasis mine].
 Compare these crucial verses as rendered in the N.I.V. below:

 “And the words of the LORD are flawless, like silver refined in a furnace of clay, purified seven times.
 O LORD, you will keep us safe and protect us from such people forever.”
 N.I.V.